GeostatsGuy/Resources/README.md

 ## Parametric Distributions

+**Parametric Distributions** are fundamental to statistics and data analytics inferential and predictive workflows.
+Sometimes they are required by theory and often they result from nature.
+Many students struggle with them so I made simple demonstrations in Microsoft Excel that cover how to make them from scratch and how to work with them:

 1. [How to make them in Excel](https://git.io/fNgBs)
 2. [Poisson distribution in Excel](https://git.io/fNgBC)
 3. [Gaussian transform in Excel](https://git.io/fNgB4) and [Python](https://git.io/fNgRZ)
 4. [Log normal distribution in Excel](https://git.io/fNgBB)

 ## Hypothesis Testing

+**Hypothesis Testing** is all about recognizing the *difference that makes a difference*.
+These tests protect us from the belief in small numbers and are bias to see patterns in random phenomenon.

 1. [Difference in means in Excel](https://git.io/fNgBU) and in [Python](https://git.io/fxsOx)
 2. [Difference in variances in Excel](https://git.io/fNgBT) and in [Python](https://git.io/fxsOx)